sashadt/docs/docs/troubleshooting.md

       at sun.reflect.DelegatingConstructorAccessorImpl.newInstance(DelegatingConstructorAccessorImpl.java:45)
       ...

-Check if the host where gateway is running has yarn-site.xml file.
+Check if the host where gateway is running has **yarn-site.xml** file.
 You need to have all Hadoop configuration files accessible to dtGateway for it to run successfully.

-### When Apex is running in secure mode, YARN logs get flooded with several thousand messages per second.
+## When Apex is running in a secure mode, YARN logs get flooded with several thousand messages per second.

-Please make sure that the kerberos principal user name has an account with the same user id on the cluster nodes.
+Ensure that the kerberos principal user name has an account with the same user ID on the cluster nodes.

+## Application throws Kryo exception.

-### Application throwing following Kryo exception.
+Application throws the following Kryo exception:

       com.esotericsoftware.kryo.KryoException: Class cannot be created (missing no-arg constructor):

-This means that Kryo is not able to deserialize the object because the type is missing default constructor.
-There are couple of ways to address this exception
+This implies that Kryo is unable to deserialize the object because the type is missing default constructor.
+There are couple of ways to address this exception.

 1. Add default constructor to the type in question.
 2. Using [custom serializer](https://github.com/EsotericSoftware/kryo#serializers) for the type in question.
 Some existing alternative serializers can be found at [https://github.com/magro/kryo-serializers](https://github.com/magro/kryo-serializers).
 A custom serializer can be used as follows: